 Greensboro Vet Center

-We offer confidential help for Veterans and service members, and their families at no cost in a non-medical setting.
+We offer confidential help for Veterans, service members, and their families at no cost in a non-medical setting.
 Our services include counseling for needs such as depression, post traumatic stress disorder (PTSD), and the psychological effects of military sexual trauma (MST).
-We can also connect you with more support in VA and your community.
+Our services include individual, group, family, and marriage counseling. in addition, we can also connect you with more support in VA and your community.